Swatishree-Mahapatra/Swatishree-Mahapatra/README.md

 - 👋 Hey there!
 I’m Swatishree Mahapatra, a CSE student from NIT, rourkela.✨
 - 👀 Interest?
-I like learning and trying new stuff so I have forgotten if I had any particular interest.
+Exploration above everything.
-- 🌱 I’m currently learning more about development since I am just a newbie to this field and I'm already lovin' it!
+- 🌱 A development newbie, getting started with open source and I'm already lovin' it!

 <!---